 By the nature of their work, tankers are given considerable length in proportion to their beam.
 This necessitates tremendous longitudinal strength to prevent their breaking in two amidships, and tankers are almost all constructed on the longitudinal system of framing.
 Economical running is a difficult matter, because a satisfactory way of carrying an outward cargo has not yet been found, so that the one journey with cargo has to pay the expenses of running both ways.
 Some Japanese tankers, however, carry cargoes of silk one way and oil the other way.
 Some oil-

 THE ARANDORA STAR formerly used on the South American passenger service, was converted by the Blue Star Line into a cruising liner with increased passenger accommodation.
 She was built at Birkenhead in 1927 and has a gross tonnage of 15,305.
 Her length is 512 ft 9 in, her beam 68 ft 4 in and her depth 42 ft 6 in.
 Her twin screws are driven by four steam turbines with single reduction gear fitted between the main engines and the screw shafting.
-You can read more on this ship in part 44.

 In addition to the ocean-

 A PIONEER PASSENGER MOTOR SHIP, the Royal Mail liner Asturias, 22,048 tons gross, was built in 1925.
 Her diesel engines were replaced by geared turbine propulsion to increase her speed.
 Her length is 640 ft 6 in, her beam 78 ft 6 in and her depth 40 ft 6 in.
 She has twin screws driven by six steam turbines with single reduction gear.
 Fitted with refrigerating machinery, she has thirteen insulated cargo spaces, with a total capacity of 210,610 cubic feet.